 No matter how desperate the circumstances seem, there are several different paths to help a person recover from addiction; whether it's inpatient or outpatient rehab centers, support groups like 12-step Alcoholics Anonymous and Narcotics Anonymous programs, even church groups and grassroots organizations with social efforts aimed at ending drug abuse in the community.

 Many people recovering from debilitating addictions find that they need assistance as well as guidance after their initial journey through both rehabilitation and emotional healing has ended.
 Addiction therapy can offer those struggling with relapse prevention skills or ways to deal with the many triggers of relapse before they happen so people don't lapse or relapse back into addictive patterns.

 Some people are fortunate enough to recover from addiction simply by observing the suffering they have created, and decide it is time to address their problematic behaviours once and for all.
 This process of surrendering through contemplation takes place when an addict realises that continuing in this direction will lead only to self-destruction or the demise of those around them.

-"The most important thing to know about addiction to drugs and alcohols that once a person is motivated to seek positive change, recovery is then possible.
-Effective drug and alcohol rehabilitation services provide a genuine opportunity at positive change." - Jase Bowman - CEO - ASV Drug Rehabilitation Services 2021.
+"The most important thing to know about addiction to drugs and alcohol is that once a person is motivated to seek positive change, recovery is then possible.
+Effective drug and alcohol rehabilitation services provide a genuine opportunity for positive change." - Jase Bowman - CEO - ASV Drug Rehabilitation Services 2021.